-After three years, Andrew realized that he’d be designing more filing cabinets and power tools than cars and spaceships.
+After three years, he realized that he’d be designing more filing cabinets and power tools than cars and spaceships.
 So he pulled out of the program and began pursing his other passion—comic strips.

 Once Andrew combined drawing with writing and creating a story, he was utterly in his element.
 In no time, his strip Off the Wall was picked up by the Ottawa Citizen and ran every Sunday.
 “I loved the whole process,” he says.
 “Coming up with the joke, getting the punch line and making somebody giggle.
 The best thing about doing that comic was when I was at a coffee shop and someone was reading the paper, and they read my comic and they started laughing and told their friend it was funny.
 I thought, ‘Wow, this is a complete stranger and they’re reading my work and they like it.’
 I made (almost) no money off that strip, but that moment in the coffee shop made it all worthwhile.”